Sewage and drainage

 Drainage is the process that allows water and waste water to be carried away from one area to another by either natural or man made channels.
 Different responsibilities apply to foul drainage depending on if your property has mains drainage or a septic tank.

-The drainage of adopted roads (public highways) is the responsibility of Cumbria County Council.
+The drainage of adopted roads (public highways) is the responsibility of the highways team.

-Whilst the gullies on public highways are cleaned out regularly, if you notice that they become blocked they may cause flooding and you should report this to Cumbria County Council.
+Whilst the gullies on public highways are cleaned out regularly, if you notice that they become blocked they may cause flooding and you should report this to our Highways Team.

 If you suspect that a watercourse has become polluted you should report this to the Environment Agency as soon as possible.
 They can be contacted on 0800 807 060.